The Consitution of the University of Bristol Physics Society (Chaos)

 - There shall be a Committee which is the decision making body of the Society, who must all be members of the Society.

-- The Committee shall be responsible for the general and financial policy of the Society, subject to such rules as laid out in the Union’s Constitution and Bylaws, and any rulings made by the Societies Executive.
+- The Committee shall be responsible for the general and financial policy of the Society, subject to such rules as laid out in the Union’s Constitution and Bylaws, and any rulings made by the Societies Network.

 - All members of the Committee shall have equal voting rights, and while a unanimous decision should always be the goal of any vote, any ties shall be broken by the President, or if they are not present, the Vice-President.